-In the framework of Hacking Urban Furniture research project, KUNSTrePUBLIK invited artist-duo Adam Page and Eva Hertzsch to redesign their previous work Executive Box, made for Documenta X (Kassel, 1997).
-Work has been re-contextualised asking important questions of ownership, privilege and the right-to-the-city when it comes to shared infrastructures.
+In the framework of the Hacking Urban Furniture research project, KUNSTrePUBLIK invited the artist-duo Adam Page and Eva Hertzsch to redesign their artwork Executive Box, originally made for documenta X (Kassel, 1997).
+The work has been re-contextualised asking important questions of ownership, privilege and the right-to-the-city in relation to shared infrastructures.

 What do people share in post-communist cities?
 What new sharing practices have appeared in Central and Eastern European cities?
 Find out more in the second issue of the international edition of the Magazyn Miasta / Cities Magazine - launched in June and now available ONLINE!